-Injuries Reported In Shooting At California Synagogue
+At Least 1 Killed In California Synagogue Shooting

-The San Diego Sheriff's Office says there have been injuries in a shooting at the Chabad of Poway synagogue.
-Deputies were called to the area just before 11:30 a.m. local time.

 Update #1: A man has been detained for questioning in connection with a shooting incident at the Chabad of Poway synagogue. @SDSOPoway Deputies were called to Chabad Way just before 11:30 a.m.
 There are injuries.
 This is a developing situation.— Poway Station (@SDSOPoway) April 27, 2019